msqr/tidbits/tidbits/trunk/defs/docs/release/README.src.txt

 =======================================================================
-TidBits: the web-based personal digital wallet
+Tidbits: the web-based personal digital wallet
 Version @VERSION@ @BUILD_DATE@
 =======================================================================

-This is the source distribution of TidBits.
+This is the source distribution of Tidbits.

 The source is structured as an Eclipse 3.2 project, using the Eclipse Web Tools Platform for support.
 You can import this directory into